kyroskoh/create-kuji-app/README.md

 ## Acknowledgments

-Built with care for the Carol × Iris community.
+Built with ❤️ for the Carol × Iris community.